Coronavirus (COVID-19) guidance

 The community uses a district heating system.
 It means that homes don't have their own boilers.
-Heating and hot water is efficiently distributed to all homes by the predominantly biomass boilers.
-These are in the village’s centrally located Super Sustainability Centre (SSC).
-Woodchip is used in the biomass boilers.
-It burns with extremely low pollution effects on the environment (compared to traditional sources like coal and oil).
-It is sourced locally through both harvesting trees grown specifically for this purpose and recycling forestry thinnings.
+Heating and hot water is efficiently distributed to all homes by the predominantly biomass and gas boilers.
+These are located in Super Sustainability Centre (SSC).
+As well as burning natural gas, woodchip is used in the biomass boilers.
+It burns with extremely low pollution effects on the environment (compared to traditional sources like coal and oil) meaning that heat and hot water delivered to the homes is about 50% greener than using individual gas boilers in homes.

 Derwenthorpe will eventually offer 481 high-quality environmentally friendly and energy efficient homes.
 They have been expertly designed to be as innovative as they are practical.
 Careful designs mean this scheme will offer homes to suit the needs of all kinds of buyers.
 This will plug the gaps in the current market with exciting and environmentally conscious 'homes of the future'.